 The warranties agreed between the company and its creditors within the scope of PEVE, with the purpose of providing the company with the financial means needed to carry out its activity, are maintained, even if, at the end of the process, the company is declared insolvent within two years.
-Creditors, stakeholders and other persons who have a special relationship with the debtor who, in the context of the viabilization plan, finance the debtor's activity by providing the means needed for its recovery, benefit from a general statutory lien over moveable assets, ranked before the general statutory lien over moveable assets granted to employees.
+Creditors, stakeholders and other persons who have a special relationship with the debtor who, in the context of the viabilization plan, finance the debtor's activity by providing the means needed for its recovery, benefit from a general statutory lien over movable assets, ranked before the general statutory lien over movable assets granted to employees.

-The new PEVE resembles, as far as its regime is concerned, the PER modality established in article 17-I of CIRE.
-However, the PEVE legal regime differs in some areas, such as the following:
+The new PEVE legal regime resembles the PER modality established in article 17-I of CIRE.
+However, it differs in some areas, such as the following:

-- PEVE is specifically aimed at companies that are in a difficult economic situation due to the COVID-19 pandemic. - When deciding whether to approve the agreement, it is up to the court to assess whether it offers reasonable prospects of ensuring the company's viability.
+- PEVE is specifically aimed at companies that are in a difficult economic situation due to the COVID-19 pandemic; and - When deciding whether to approve the agreement, it is up to the court to assess whether it offers reasonable prospects of ensuring the company's viability.